-On any given day, there are more than 43,500 juvenile offenders in residential placement in this country.
+On any given day, there are more than 37,529 juvenile offenders in residential placement in this country.
 Most of these youth will eventually return home, and need assistance to do so successfully.
-The Office of Juvenile Justice and Delinquency Prevention’s (OJJDP’s) reentry programs help ensure that youth have the tools to become productive, law-abiding members of society upon their return.
+The Office of Juvenile Justice and Delinquency Prevention's (OJJDP's) reentry programs help ensure that youth have the tools to become productive, law-abiding members of society upon returning to their communities.

 Successful reentry reduces recidivism and increases public safety.
-The Second Chance Act authorizes federal grants for reentry services – such as employment and housing assistance, substance use treatment, family programming, and mentoring – that address common barriers to successful reentry.
+The Second Chance Act authorizes federal grants for reentry services – such as employment and housing assistance, education, substance abuse treatment, family therapy, record sealing and expungement, and mentoring – that address common barriers to successful reentry.

-OJJDP’s Second Chance Act programs provide specialized services to youth and promote family engagement between incarcerated parents and their children when it is in the best interest of the child.
-The programs are part of the Office’s comprehensive approach to enhance public safety, hold youth accountable when they offend, and empower all youth to live up to their full potential.
+OJJDP's Second Chance Act programs provide specialized services to youth released from residential placement and promote family engagement between incarcerated parents and their children when it is in the best interest of the child.
+The programs are part of the Office's comprehensive approach to enhance public safety, hold youth accountable when they offend, and empower all youth to live up to their full potential.

 Through this program, OJJDP funds educational, vocational, and job placement services for youth while in confinement and following their release.
-The youth also receive substance abuse treatment, assistance locating housing, and help arranging mental and physical healthcare.
+Youth also receive substance abuse treatment, assistance locating housing, and help arranging mental and physical healthcare.

 OJJDP supports programs in correctional facilities that encourage family engagement between incarcerated parents and their minor children.
 The grants also fund reentry services for parents and programs that support positive youth development in children of incarcerated parents.

-Between fiscal years 2017 and 2019, OJJDP awarded nearly $35 million to improve outcomes for youth who are transitioning back to their communities following out-of-home placement.
+Between FY 2017 and FY 2020, OJJDP awarded more than $46 million to improve outcomes for youth who are transitioning back to their communities following residential placement.

 From the Field